stephengold/LbjExamples/README.md

 ## About SPORT

-SPORT is a Simple Phyisics-ORienTed graphics engine written in Java 1.8.
+SPORT is a Simple Physics-ORienTed graphics engine written in Java 1.8.
 In addition to [Libbulletjme], it uses [LWJGL], [Assimp], [GLFW], [JOML], and [OpenGL].
 It has been tested on Windows, Linux, and macOS.